Configuration Parameters

 {domain list}

-White list of domains (domains allowed for connection for users, even if these domains are included into blocked categories.
-In addition, user access will be allowed to all sub-domains of domains indicated in this list).
+White list of domains (domains allowed for connection, even if these domains belong to blocked categories of web resources.
+In addition, user access is allowed to all subdomains of the domains from this list).

-The values in the list must be separated with commas (each value in the quotation marks).
+The values on the list must be separated with commas (each value put in the quotation marks).
 The parameter can be specified more than once in the section (in this case, all its values are combined into one list).

-Example: Add to the list of domains example.com and example.net.
+Example: Add domains example.com and example.net to the list.

 [LinuxFirewall]